awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Amazon Connect is now available in the Canada \(Central\) Region<a name="new-domain"></a>

-Amazon Connect is now available in the Canada \(Central\) AWS Region\.
+Amazon Connect is now available in the Canada \(Central\) Region\.
 You can claim toll\-free and local telephone numbers from Canadian telephony suppliers\.
 For a list of countries were the Canada \(Central\) Region is supported, see [Region requirements for phone numbers](https://docs.aws.amazon.com/connect/latest/adminguide/phone-number-requirements.html)\.
 For a list of Contact Lens features available in the Canada \(Central\) Region, see [Availability of Contact Lens features by Region](https://docs.aws.amazon.com/connect/latest/adminguide/enable-analytics.html#regions-contactlens)\.

 ### Domain for new Amazon Connect instances is "my\.connect\.aws"<a name="new-domain"></a>